Douglas College

-Douglas College is the largest public degree-granting college institution in British Columbia, Canada.
-Close to 17,000 credit students, 8,500 continuing education students and 4,210 international students are enrolled here.
+Douglas College is the largest college in British Columbia, Canada with 7,958 full-time equivalent students in 2023-24.
 Douglas College offers bachelor's degrees and general university arts and science courses, as well as career programs in health care, human services, business and the creative arts.

 History

 Founded in 1970, the college is named after the former Governor of British Columbia, Sir James Douglas.
 In 1981, Kwantlen College split off from Douglas College.

-Coat of Arms
+Coat of arms

 Douglas College's coat of arms was revealed to the public on January 21, 2020.
 The emblem was designed by Coast Salish artist Carrielynn Victor for the college's 50th anniversary.
 The emblem was the first to be completely designed by an Indigenous artist in Canada's history.
-The heart in the middle of the emblem is a reference to the college's motto, "Do what you love."
-The crown on top of it is made of cedar, which is a wood material that is local to the area.
+The crowned heart in the middle of the emblem is a feature of coats of arms of the Douglas family, including the College's namesake Sir James Douglas, and a reference to the college's motto, "Do what you love".
+The crown on top of it is made of cedar, a wood material that is local to the area.
 There is a raven on top of the crest, meant to signify cleverness as the bird represents.
 There are also two Douglas fir trees surrounding the raven which are meant to signify a relation to the college's name.
 In the Coast Salish language, below the shield, are the words "Excellence, Knowledge, Passion".
 The reference to the Indigenous language is a recognition that the college operates on a First Nations territory.